 Although you can use triggered emails for upselling as well, the ultimate goal isn't selling, but rather providing information to the recipients.

-Study shows that triggered emails received 70.5% more opens than other types of emails.
+A Study shows that triggered emails receive 70.5% more opens than other types of emails.
 This number is pretty convincing.

 The data above also shows that marketing automation can increase the revenue by 34%.
 That's a good reason to implement behavioral best practices when you draft your email campaigns.
 At the end of the day, improving your business and making a higher profit is your goal.

 The reason why these emails are successful is that the recipients expect these emails.
-When they hit the "Subscribe", "Buy", or "Download the E-book" buttons, the users assumed that you would send an email to reassure them about the process.
+When they hit the "Subscribe", "Buy", or "Download the E-book" buttons, the users assume that you will be sending an email to reassure them about the process.

-For example, the lack of a welcome email could imply that the subscription process wasn't successful.
-The customer would also be concerned if they didn't receive the order confirmation email after they purchased your product.
+A customer who just placed an order on you ecommerce website would be concerned if they didn't receive the order confirmation email in the next couple of minutes.
 They would wonder what happened and might get in touch to see if their order went through.

-Now, this is an utterly lousy experience for the customer and adds unnecessary pressure to the customer service team as well.
+This is an unpleasanr experience for the customer and adds unnecessary pressure to your customer service team as well.
 You can use your time and money more efficiently.

 Sending triggered emails ensures the customers that you care about informing them promptly.

-The recipients might not be ready to buy now but nurturing them every now and then could help them become customers later on.
+The recipients might not be ready to buy now but nurturing them every now and then and providing them with relevant information could help them become customers later on.

-It's five times more expensive to acquire a new customer than keeping the existing one.
-Re-engagement emails help you reactivate the inactive users.
+It's five times more expensive to acquire a new customer than keeping the current customers .
+Re-engagement emails help you reactivate inactive users.

-Living up to the customer's expectation builds trust.
-Period.
+Living up to the customer's expectations builds trust.

 Most people visiting your website are just not ready to purchase anything.
-They might just browse your site because they are bored or actually want to buy something but got distracted and left your website without checking out.
+They might be browsing your site because they are bored or maybe they actually want to buy something but got distracted and left your website without checking out.

 It's also possible that the visitors are still comparing your product with a competitor's product.
 You still have a chance to convert them though.

-You need to think about your nurturing strategy to move these prospects into the funnel.
+You need to think about your nurturing strategy to move these prospects into the conversion funnel.
 Optimize your shopping cart recovery email or educate the recipients about your product.
-The latter is a tactic that is entirely not "salesy", but valuable.
-Once the recipient needs your service, they'll remember you, as you'll be on the top of their mind as the industry leader for instance.
+Once the recipient needs your service or product, they'll remember you, as you'll be on the top of their mind thanks to the series of onboarding emails you sent them.

 Before you start designing the email flow based on assumptions, stop for a moment.
 Think through the customer journey and the scenarios you need to cover.